 The Milwaukee area’s only museum designed specifically for children ages 10 and younger, featuring hands-on exhibits, educational programs, events and performances.
 A fun place where children and grown-ups learn alongside each other.
 Open 9-5 Mondays-Saturdays and 12-5 Sundays.
 929 E. Wisconsin Ave., Milwaukee; Telephone: (414) 390-KIDS(5437) Website: www.bbcmkids.org.

 Milwaukee’s premiere science and technology center that offers fun and learning for the whole family.
 Explore interactive exhibits, the Reiman Aquarium featuring the Caribbean walk-through tunnel, and DIY projects in the Kohl’s Design It!
 Lab.
 In the summer months, enjoy a Family Sail on Discovery World’s Tall Ship, the Denis Sullivan – a 137 ft. recreation of a 19th-century Great Lakes cargo schooner.
-Open Mondays (April 4-August 31) 9-4; Tuesdays - Fridays, 9-4; Saturdays and Sundays, 10-5.
+Open Mondays (Seasonally - See Website for Details); Tuesdays - Fridays, 9-4; Saturdays and Sundays, 10-5.
 500 N. Harbor Dr., Milwaukee; Telephone: (414) 765-9966 Website: www.discoveryworld.org.

-More than a nostalgia trip for motorcycle enthusiasts, the Harley-Davidson Museum offers a glimpse of American history and culture like you’ve never seen it before through the successes and trials of an iconic American company.
+More than a nostalgia trip for motorcycle enthusiasts, the Harley-Davidson Museum offers a glimpse of American history and culture like you’ve never seen it before through the successes and trials of an iconic American company that was started in a Milwaukee garage.
 May - September 9-6 daily and until 8 p.m.
 Thursday; October - April 10-6 daily and until 8 p.m.
 Thursday.
 400 Canal St., Milwaukee; Telephone: (877) 436-8738; Website: www.h-dmuseum.com.

 Logic Puzzle Museum